rar001/cse15l-lab-reports/lab-report-1-week-2.md

 Another important command to know is `scp`.
 You use this command to copy files and other things over into the remote server. **Note**: This command is always run from the client!
 Use `exit` to exit the remote server.

 1. Take note of the name of the file you would like to move from your client to the remote server.
-2. Use the following command to copy it over: <p>`scp FILENAME.EXT cs15lsp22!!!@ieng6.ucsd.edu:~/`</p>
+2. Use the following command to copy it over: \
+`scp FILENAME.EXT cs15lsp22!!!@ieng6.ucsd.edu:~/`
 3. For our purposed I am working with a file called WhereAmI.java that pulls some basic information to be displayed.
 To run this file you would use the command `javac WhereAmI.java` followed by `java WhereAmI`.
 4. Doing so gives me the following output:

 ![scp](images/scp.png)